 Column D - *REQUIRED FIELD* CHEMICAL NAME: Indicate chemical name of substance and/or any common name listed on label.
 If there is a concentration listed or if the substance is anhydrous, please indicate in this column.
 DO NOT USE abbreviations or chemical formulas.
 Example: Formaldehyde, 10%.

-Column E - *REQUIRED FIELD* CAS No.: The Chemical Abstracts Service (CAS) Registry Number may be found for specific chemicals on the chemical container, material safety data sheets (MSDSs) or in chemical reference books like Hawley's Condensed Chemical Dictionary.
+Column E - *REQUIRED FIELD* CAS No.: The Chemical Abstracts Service (CAS) Registry Number may be found for specific chemicals on the chemical container, safety data sheets (SDSs) or in chemical reference books like Hawley's Condensed Chemical Dictionary.
 This information is critical to the effectiveness of the database.
 Paints and some chemical mixtures do not have unique CAS numbers.
 Please include dashes in the number.
 Example: 7768-77-0

 Column F - *REQUIRED FIELD* QUANTITY: Indicate the amount of the chemical using a numerical value ONLY.
 Example: 2 four liters of toluene would be expressed with 2.1134 in the QUANTITY column and gallons in the UNITS column.

 Column G - *REQUIRED FIELD* UNITS: Indicate liquid chemicals in gallons, solid chemicals in pounds, and gases in cubic feet.